 Daisybank and Rainster also have Pressalit Care adjustable wash basins, which can be raised in height and can be moved away from the toilet allowing space for carers to give assistance from either side.

 In the twin bedroom in these 3 cabins there is one single electric profile bed, with sufficient clear space under the bed to allow for the use of a mobile hoist, which you can book free of charge.
-Rainster has a Volker profile bed which is height adjustable and has pull up cot sides.
+Rainster and Hipley have Volker profile beds which are also height adjustable with pull up cot sides.

 Great attention has been given to detail, to aid the less able guest without compromising on style.
 We provide specially designed wardrobes with shelving and lower clothes rails, light switches within easy reach, and doors that don’t get in the way.
 The kitchen has good low-level storage space, and you can easily reach all the appliances from a wheelchair.